-Additional staging rule to assess impacted accounts which require COVID-19 relief measures (i.e. payment holidays, restructured credit exposures and loan modifications), where the impact is not considered temporary these accounts are migrated to Stage 2 for IFRS 9 purposes with a lifetime ECL.
+- The ECL as at March 2021 was calculated using revised macroeconomic variable forecasts and scenario weightings (dated 10 April 2021). - Additional staging rule to assess impacted accounts which require COVID-19 relief measures (i.e. payment holidays, restructured credit exposures and loan modifications) where the impact is not considered temporary and migrate them to Stage 2.